cloudfoundry/diego-notes/README.md

 	- if the `suspect` Cell reappears and registers its presence with the BBS, the BBS picks up the reappeared Cell in the convergence loop, removes the replacement ActualLRP, and switches `presence` for the suspect ActualLRP from `SUSPECT` back to `ORDINARY`.
 	- if a new Cell takes on the ActualLRP with the given `process_guid` and `index` and starts it, BBS removes the corresponding `suspect` ActualLRP.

-Table below shows how BBS handles transitions between the suspect ActualLRP and the replacement ActualLRP and what events are emitted.
+The tables below shows how BBS handles transitions between the suspect ActualLRP and the replacement ActualLRP and what events are emitted.

 _Notes for the Tables_:
 - `i1` and `i2` refer to `instance_guids` of two ActualLRPs with identical `process_guid` and `index` and different `presence` types.